-In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma was 54%.
+In 2002, the percentage of lecturing staff with less than a degree / higher diploma was 54%.
 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma, which indicates not only that there has been a regression in the qualifications levels of staff but that nearly half of all lecturing staff nationally are not deemed qualified by the NPFTED standard.
 Universities of technology will have to work with colleges to ensure that their staff achieve higher mean rates of qualification.
 At the provincial level, 45% of lecturing staff have less than a degree / higher diploma and are thus underqualified.
-In this college, 60% are at this level.
-While the rest of the province performs on average almost 10% better than the rest of the country, Northlink falls below both national and provincial standards with regard to the formal qualification level of its lecturers.
+In this college, 54% are at this level.
+While this is so, 10% more of the lecturing staff in Western Cape colleges have a degree / higher diploma than is the case at national level.
+Overall, the figures suggest that there has been a rise in the qualification level of staff in Western Cape colleges.
+West Coast College has committed itself to up-skilling its staff, ten staff members having been placed on the National Professional Diploma in Education (NPDE) programme in the Cape Peninsula University of technology (CPUT).